Beijing has two airports: PEK and PKX.

 - Official taxis will always use the meter; avoid those that don't or offer a flat rate.

-If you can download the taxi-hailing app (such as Didi) in advance and make online payments, then using a ride-hailing service could also be a good option.
+If you can download the E-hailing app (such as Didi) in advance and make online payments, then using a ride-hailing service could also be a good option.
+Usually, the price of a ride-hailing service is about 30% to 40% cheaper than a taxi.

 However, sometimes you need to communicate with the driver about the exact location.
 If you don't speak Chinese, this can be quite confusing.